Schumacher Gut Science Lab

 Tissue immunity and epithelial re-modeling in IBD

-The Schumacher Gut Science Lab is focused on discovering new regenerative medicine approaches and therapeutic targets for intestinal inflammatory diseases like ulcerative colitis and Crohn’s disease.
+Our lab is focused on discovering new regenerative medicine approaches and therapeutic targets for intestinal inflammatory diseases like ulcerative colitis and Crohn’s disease.

 What we study

-Why we study this
+Why study this?

 The function and composition of the gastrointestinal tract is dynamically regulated to maintain homeostasis and appropriately respond to injury, inflammation and infection.
 Inadequate responses to insult can lead to acute and long-term disease.